Moyv-Wang/SAM-GUI/README.md

   Now, we have migrate from SAM to SAM2.

-  See [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/sam2), Follow its instruction to install SAM
+  See [https://github.com/facebookresearch/segment-anything](https://github.com/facebookresearch/sam2), Follow its instruction to install SAM2

 - PySide6